cprocino/Aquaponics/README.md

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/e2a363ca-2033-448c-b5bb-e4b3e986a802" height="300">

-This is the board we cut out in order fo make this a viable system for Hydro/aquaponics, it allows us to suspend potatos in the water and lets them grow.
+This is the board we cut out in order to make this a viable system for Hydro/aquaponics, it allows us to suspend potatoes in the water and lets them grow.

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/a56aafc4-da36-4c78-8105-d22c0ad17798" height="300">